 - Shaking, tremors, or poor coordination

-Behavioral signs associated with addiction can include:
+The most behavioral signs associated with addiction can include:

 - Poor hygiene habits, a lack of self-care